Safeway Bowl

 The Safeway Bowl is the name given to the North Texas–SMU football rivalry.
-It is a college football rivalry game between the Southern Methodist University Mustangs football team and the University of North Texas Mean Green football team, two universities in Dallas–Fort Worth metroplex.
+It is a college football rivalry game between the Southern Methodist University Mustangs football team and the University of North Texas Mean Green football team.
+The two universities are in the Dallas–Fort Worth metroplex.

 History

 The two teams first met in 1922, with a 66–0 win for SMU over North Texas.
 The match-up has geographic relevance, as North Texas and SMU are the largest public and private universities in the DFW area respectively.
 As bitter cross-Metroplex rivals, the two teams have met 41 times in total.

 Its name is derived from a challenge from former UNT head coach Matt Simon, who after a two year break in the series, stated "I'd like to play because I think we could beat them, and my players feel the same way.
 If they'd like to play on a Safeway parking lot ... just give us a date and time."

-SMU leads the series 35–6–1, as the series had three major hiatuses since its original start.
-The series has been ongoing since its renewal in 2013, and is expected to continue as North Texas joins SMU in the American Athletic Conference in 2023.
+SMU leads the series 36–6–1, as the series had three major hiatuses since its original start.
+The series has been ongoing since its renewal in 2013, and was expected to continue as North Texas joined the American Athletic Conference in 2023, which SMU has previously been a member of.
+However, on September 1, 2023, it was announced that SMU would be joining the Atlantic Coast Conference in 2024.